First-order phase transition between superconductivity and charge/spin-density wave as the reason of their coexistence in organic metals: Mean field approach and Landau expansion for the density wave

 Substituting $\alpha =\sqrt{\varepsilon _{-}^{2}({ \bm{k}})+\Delta ^{2}}$ and $\beta =\varepsilon _{+}({ \bm{k}})$ we find

 Finally, substituting this equality in (\ref{eq:dF}) we end up with the function which expansion coefficients we will study further:

-As it follows from eqs. (\ref{eq:F_expansion}) -- (\ref{eq:dF_expansion}), the expansion coefficient of the free--energy $F$ at $\Delta ^{n}$ is obtained by dividing by $n$ the coefficient of the expansion of $ F^{\prime }$.
+As it follows from Eqs. (\ref{eq:F_expansion})-(\ref{eq:dF_expansion}), the expansion coefficient of the free-energy $F$ at $\Delta ^{n}$ is obtained by dividing by $n$ the coefficient of the expansion of $ F^{\prime }$.
 For the first two coefficients we obtain

 and